Jim Amaral: Cuerpos pintados

-In 2003 a Chilean photographer Roberto Edwards invited Jim Amaral to participate in his non-profit project Taller experimental.
+In 2003 a Chilean photographer, Roberto Edwards, invited Amaral to participate in his non-profit project Taller experimental.
 Cuerpos pintados (painted bodies).
-Amaral decided to work with midgets from the community of Santiago de Chile.
-The artist painted the bodies of his models and characterised them as if they were angels, demons and cupids spreading love.
+Amaral decided to work with midgets from Santiago. hE painted the bodies of his models and characterised them as if they were angels, demons and cupids spreading love.
 In another, later series, he transformed them in live versions of some of his sculptures.
-The project had as its aim a wider recognition of a human body and appreciation for its diversity.
+The project aimed to appreciate the diversity of the human body.

 Recent work

-As a mature artist Amaral has focused on the creation of watercolor and ink drawings, artist's books, and an array of single-edition bronze sculptures.
-His bronzes have, in recent years, made a departure from human and animal figures towards desolate geometrical landscapes, ashen carts, and timeless machines that appear simultaneously futuristic and archaic, caught in a time beyond death.
-Mute and undecipherable, these artefacts inhabit a dimension where movement, time and sound disobey the laws of reality as we know them.
-Planes shift, cubes resonate, wheels spin, and spheres revolve.
-With these vehicles, these worlds, at once static and fluid, Amaral questions the preconceptions often imposed upon art and the determinism of science, reminding the spectator that our lives are bound inevitably by the dark mystery of existence.
+More recently, Amaral has focused on watercolor and ink drawings, artist's books, and single-edition bronze sculptures.
+His bronzes have, in recent years, made a departure from human and animal figures towards desolate geometrical landscapes, ashen carts, and timeless machines that appear simultaneously futuristic and archaic.